 Homepage / Bullion Investment Basics: Coin Anatomy

-A Bullion Coin's Anatomy is easy to recognize and is no different from other coins.
+A bullion coin's anatomy is no different from other coins.

-The Free Bullion Investment Guide has over 100 bullion coin pages, and all are narrated using obverse, reverse, and edge coin terminology.
+The Free Bullion Investment Guide has over 100 bullion coin pages; all are narrated using the terminology found on this page.
 (Ex: American Eagle Silver Bullion Coin)

 Field - The flat area of a coin’s surface that doesn’t have any design or inscription.

-Rim - The raised edge that runs around both sides of a coin.
+Rim - raised outer perimeter that sits on the edge of both sides of a coin.

 Edge - The edge is the very outer border of a coin.
-Edges can be lettered, plain, or reeded.
-See below for more information on coin edges.
+Edges can be lettered, plain, reeded, or grained.

-Portrait - Found on the Obverse side of the coin.
-Common portraits include presidents, monarchy, and Lady Liberty.
+Portrait - Found on the obverse side of the coin.
+Common portraits include presidents, monarchs, and Lady Liberty.

 Legend - Usually found at the top of a bullion coin, often referred to as the coin’s inscription.